Blacksmith-Labs/blacksmith/README.md

 5. San Jose
 """

-# We have to be careful when phrases as an input - any words prefixed with the token 'San' and 'Los' are also removed from the output.
+# We have to be careful when using phrases as an input - any words prefixed with the token 'San' and 'Los' are also removed from the output.
 # A better approach would be to just remove 'Francisco' and 'Angeles'
 c.ban_word("San Francisco")
 c.ban_word("Los Angeles")